 Staircases come in all shapes and sizes that are both functional and pleasing to the eye.
 The first thing to think about when considering the overall look of a staircase is the actual shape it will have and how that fits into your home’s layout.
 If you have a compact space, a spiral staircase is a great choice.
 For larger rooms, a flared staircase can help fill up the space.

+There are many different types of staircases and each has its own purpose.
 To see which staircase is right for your space, let’s start at the beginning and take a look at the different types to choose from.

-- L-Shaped Stairs: This type of staircase is similar to a straight staircase but with an added turn.
+L-shaped stairs are similar to a straight staircase but with an added turn.
 The turn is usually 90-degrees either in the middle or close to the top or bottom of the stairs.
 These staircases require support because of the turn and landing.
 L-shaped stairs can add privacy by providing a visual barrier between floors.
 They can be in the corner of a room to save on space.
 Handrails will require more skill and planning to construct for L-shaped stairs.